JyYoungK/NEWSProject/README.md

 5. To convert it to NextJS13 format, create page.jsx or page.tsx under app folder which will be the new home directory
 6. Since index.jsx or index.tsx inside pages folder is also a home directory, remove it
+7. **DO NOT** to use <html> in children page.tsx.
+It will cause hydration error!
+Use <main> or <> instead

-7. Add import "../styles/globals.css"; inside the layout.jsx or layout.tsx inside app folder to import tailwind
+8. Add import "../styles/globals.css"; inside the layout.jsx or layout.tsx inside app folder to import tailwind
-8. To use click, handler or a hook or any interactive element that requires binding to an element you need to switch to a client component.
+9. To use click, handler or a hook or any interactive element that requires binding to an element you need to switch to a client component.
    To make a server component into a client component under app, add `'use client'` on top of the server code (aka any file in app folder).
-9. To navigate, use next/link ex)
+10. To navigate, use next/link ex)

 ```js
 <Link href={`/todos/${todo.id}`}>
 ```

-10. API Fetch Techniques
+11. API Fetch Techniques

 - To force the server-side rendering method you put await fetch ( url, {cache:'no-cache'})